Turnout

 Differentiate Between SSDI and SSI Benefits

-SSDI information reveals that Social Security Disability Insurance is intended for those with a work history who have contributed to the Social Security system through payroll taxes.
+SSDI reveals that Disability Insurance is intended for those with a work history who have contributed to the Social Security system through payroll taxes.
 On the other hand, SSI, or Supplemental Security Income, is a need-based program that provides financial assistance to individuals with limited income and resources, regardless of their employment history.

 You are not alone in this journey.
 We're here to help you find the support you need.